chrisbra/csv.vim/README.md

 ## CSVSum(col, fmt, startline, endline)

-Returns the sum for column col. Uses fmt to parse number format (see `:CSVSumCol`) startline and endline specify the lines to consider, if empty, will be first and last line.
+Returns the sum for column col. Uses fmt to parse number format (see [Sum of Numbers in a row](#sum-of-numbers-in-a-row)) startline and endline specify the lines to consider, if empty, will be first and last line.

 ## CSVCount(col, fmt, startline, endline[, distinct])